blaenk/site/input/notes/python.markdown

 If the lookup doesn't find an attribute, Python raises an `AttributeError` exception.
 However, if the class defines or inherits `__getattr__`, Python instead calls `C.__getattr__(c, 'name')` instead of raising the exception, which itself may return a value or raise an exception.

+## Attribute Bind Lookup

+The aforementioned lookup processes only refer to getting the value of an attribute.
+Setting an attribute only affects the `__dict__` entry for the attribute in a class or instance.
+It involves no lookup process.